 This unit is a little smaller than the one above, though it still weighs in at an impressive 153kgs.
 It is 179cms long, 100cms wide and 184cms tall at the top of the HD console.
 While smaller than on the X32i model, the 22-inch screen is still impressive – this is bigger than a laptop screen, had vivid colours and you can adjust the treadmill controls with a single touch.

-Again, there is a video, close up gallery, full spec, and the latest price for this model on this dedicated product page on the NordicTrack.co.uk website.
+Again, there is a video, close up gallery, full spec, and the latest price for this model on this dedicated product page at nordictrack.co.uk.

 The X11i has a 10-inch HD screen, with the spec otherwise close to the X22i above.
 This model has a slightly less powerful motor, though it still hits the impressive 22km / hour top speed.
 The incline / decline and tech match up with the other models: